What products are obtained when the following tertiary amines rea... | Channels for Pearson+

 Textbook Question

-What products are obtained when the following tertiary amines react with hydrogen peroxide followed by heat? c.
+What products are obtained when the following tertiary amines react with hydrogen peroxide followed by heat? d.

 Verified Solution